dalcalab/SlicerMultiverSeg/README.md

 # SlicerMultiverSeg

 MultiverSeg is a model that enables users to rapidly segment new biomedical imaging datasets.
-This extension add a segmentation effect using that uses MultiverSeg.
+This extension add a segmentation effect that uses MultiverSeg.

 ## MultiverSeg segmentation effect